 4. Many People Thought the Dodo Was a Myth

-The last person to observe a dodo in Mauritius and record their observation was an Englishman named Benjamin Harry, first mate of the British ship Berkeley Castle.
+The dodo, a bird species known as Raphus cucullatus, became extinct when the last time it was seen was confirmed in 1662.
+A person named Volkert Evertsz reported this sighting on a small island near Mauritius.
 Following that, the bird went extinct due to hunting, habitat damage, and the introduction of invasive species like rats and pigs, about eight decades after the Dutch arrived.

 6. The Dodo Was Monogamous

 Even if these birds were “loyal to their partner and devoted to their offspring,” the species’ demise was inevitable due to their low reproductive rate (one egg per reproductive cycle) and the ease with which predators could pluck their eggs.